-Currently pursuing a PhD at Imperial College London, UK in the area of Innovation and Entrepreneurship.
+Currently pursuing a PhD at Imperial College Business School, London, UK in the area of Innovation and Entrepreneurship.
 Professional experience includes 18+ years of experience in software development, QA, and management.
-A rich experience gained from working at companies like Amazon, NetApp, and Lucent Technologies (now Nokia) at various levels and roles.
+I gained much knowledge from working at companies like Amazon, NetApp, and Lucent Technologies (now Nokia) at various levels and roles.

 My Mentoring Topics